 This is but one example from the research literature as to which students are more likely to be referred for evaluation than would be expected from their numbers in the school population (or compared to how often students from other minority groups are referred for evaluation).

 Disproportionality in Disability Identification

 As the slide (right column) indicates:

-American Indian/Alaskan Native students are... nearly twice as likely to be identified with specific learning disabilities than all other racial/ethnic groups
+Native American students are... twice as likely to be identified with specific learning disabilities than all other racial/ethnic groups